Digital Marketing Classes & Bootcamps Boston

 Law

-Have you ever been online and saw many banner ads for a Boston law firm on your social media or on every page you visit?
+Have you ever been online and seen many banner ads for a Boston law firm on your social media or on every page you visit?
 Legal teams—usually lawyers—often market heavily online to capture the attention of as many people as possible.
-In Boston, you might find employment as a marketer with teams like Cooley LLP, Goodwind Procter LLP, Gunderson Dettmer, Kirkland & Ellis LLP, and Latham & Wakins LLP, either as a freelancer or with a marketing firm.
+In Boston, you might find employment as a Marketer with teams like Cooley LLP, Goodwin Procter LLP, Gunderson Dettmer, Kirkland & Ellis LLP, and Latham & Watkins LLP, either as a freelancer or with a marketing firm.

 Education

-You might think that digital marketing training only prepares you for a single profession in your life…however, there are far more roles that you might fill after training!
+You might think that digital marketing training only prepares you for a single profession in your life; however, there are far more roles that you might fill after training!
 These fall within a myriad of industries and markets and often include fascinating job roles and a high-earning potential.
-Note that the salaries list here are averages (specific to Boston, when possible) and may vary highly, depending on your employer.
+Note that the salaries listed here are averages (specific to Boston, when possible) and may vary widely, depending on your employer.
 They also indicate a starting and not an ending wage.

 Digital Marketer